H4cksty/ludus_domain_roles/ludus_create_child_domain/README.md

 ## ✅ Behavior

 - Installs the `AD-Domain-Services` Windows feature.
+- Explicitly sets the server's DNS to point to the parent DC to ensure reliable promotion.
 - Promotes the host into a child domain as its first Domain Controller.
 - Handles reboots automatically if required.
 - Waits for the LDAP port (`389`) to confirm DC services are running.